 Virtual Colonoscopy for Colorectal Cancer Screening

-Polyps that grow on the inside lining of the colon may
+Polyps that grow on the inside lining of the colon may turn into colon cancer over

-at average risk start screening for colon cancer at age 45.
+screening for it at age 45.
 If you have a family history of colon cancer or are at

-high risk for other reasons, you may need to have screening
+high risk for other reasons, you may need to start screening earlier.

 Virtual colonoscopy is also called CT colonography.
 CT stands for computed tomography.

-A CT scanner takes many X-rays of the colon that are processed by a computer.
-The

-computer puts all the X-rays together
+A CT scanner takes many X-rays of the colon.
+A computer puts all the X-rays together

 to create 3-D images of your colon and rectum.
 These images can show polyps or other

 be done to take them out before they turn into cancer.